christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ \text{CrossEntropy}(p, \tilde{p}) = - \alpha_{\hat{c}} \times \log p_\hat{c}  $$

-This could also be performed by replacing the current sampling schema ($$ \tilde{p} $$), by sampling following uniformly a class and the sample belonging to this class.
+This could also be performed by replacing the current sampling schema ($$ \tilde{p} $$), by sampling uniformly the class first, then a sample belonging to this class.

 - to train a model with smoother values than 0 and 1 for negatives and positives, for example 0.1 or 0.9, which will help achieve better performances.
 This technique of *label smoothing* or *soft labels* enables in particular to re-introduce the outputs for the negative classes so that it will preserve a symmetry between the negative and positive labels: